dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Power-of-Recurrent-Neural-Networks.md

 - [Footnotes and Credits](#footnotes-and-credits)

-# Loss Functions
+# Text

 *In next post, we will switch from vision to text, we will understand Bag of Model and Embeddings.
 Stay tuned!*

-# Introduction to Object Detection
+# Introduction to Recurrent Neural Networks

 <span class='blue'> A long time ago in a galaxy far, far away.... </span>